Army-U/awesome-pronunciation/docs/README.md

 ## Introduction

-[awesome-pronunciation](https://guanpengchn.github.io/awesome-pronunciation/) is a repository which clarifies programming word pronunciation and promotes developers communication.
+[awesome-pronunciation](https://github.com/jeremy-ww/awesome-pronunciation) is a repository which clarifies programming word pronunciation and promotes developers communication.
-You can [preview](https://guanpengchn.github.io/awesome-pronunciation/) it here.
+You can [preview](https://github.com/jeremy-ww/awesome-pronunciation) it here.

-## Why not make an test?

-There is a [small test](https://guanpengchn.github.io/pronunciation-survey/?lang=en) here.
-It can quickly help to find programming words which you pronunce incorrectly.
-At the same time, you will contribute to calculate the error rate for this project.

 ## How to add new word for this repo?